DynamoDS/DynamoPrimer/09_Custom-Nodes/9-2_Creating.md

 Dynamo offers several different methods for creating custom nodes.
 You can build custom nodes from scratch, from an existing graph, or explicitly in c#.
 In this section we will cover building a custom node in the Dynamo UI, from an existing graph.
 This method is ideal for cleaning up the canvas, as well as packaging a sequence of nodes to reuse elsewhere.

 ### Creating a Custom Node from an Existing Graph
+This example demonstrates a basic method for creating custom nodes from the UI.
+For a more detailed look into they many alternative ways to create a custom node, you can reference the [custom node page](https://github.com/DynamoDS/Dynamo/wiki/How-To-Create-Your-Own-Nodes) on the Dynamo wiki.

 >Download the example file that accompanies this exercise (Right click and "Save Link As...").
 A full list of example files can be found in the Appendix.
 [UVmapping_Custom-Node.dyn](datasets/9-2/UVmapping_Custom-Node.dyn)